monero-project/monero-docs/docs/en/public-address/subaddress.md

 By providing a unique subaddress for each anticipated payment you will know for what you are being paid.

 This use case overlaps with integrated addresses.
-Subaddresses are generally prefered for reasons outlined below.
+Subaddresses are generally preferred for reasons outlined below.

 ## Prevent payer from linking your payouts together

 To prevent the payer from linking your payouts together simply generate a new subaddress for each payout.
-This way specific service (like anonymous exchange) that sends you Monero won't (easilly) know it is you again receving Monero.
+This way specific service (like anonymous exchange) that sends you Monero won't (easily) know it is you again receiving Monero.

 The exception to this is when a service (or group of colluding services) decides to actively attack you, one address at the time, with the so-called [Janus attack](https://web.getmonero.org/2019/10/18/subaddress-janus.html), which risks them losing funds.
 If you need perfect unlinkability of your receivables, the only solution remains to use a separate seed (separate Monero wallet).